alexander-rykov/user-storage-project/README.md

 - [ ] Strategy: extract serialization functionality as a strategy, and a new strategy to support [XML serialization using XmlSerializer](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/how-to-serialize-using-xmlserializer).

+Add new tests, run all tests, review and commit.

 ![User Repository Strategy](images/UserRepositoryStrategy.png "User Repository Strategy")

 - [ ] Give your own meaningful names to _UserMemoryCache_ and _UserMemoryCacheWithState_ classes.

 Refactor, run tests, review and commit.

 - [ ] Run StyleCop, fix issues, commit.
 Mark, commit.
-Publish "step4".
-Merge "step4" into master.
+Publish "step5".
+Merge "step5" into master.
 Publish.

+## Step 6

+- [ ] New branch "step6".

+- [ ] Refactor files in _UserStorageServices_ project: move interfaces and classes related to repository functionality to a separate folder.

+Run tests, review and commit.

+- [ ] Refactor files in _UserStorageServices_ project: move interfaces and classes related to user storage functionality to a separate folder.

+Run tests, review and commit.

+- [ ] Run StyleCop, fix issues, commit.
+Mark, commit.
+Publish "step6".
+Merge "step6" into master.
+Publish.

-## Step 5
+## Step 7

-- [ ] Use App.config to store the application service configuration.
-Use [custom configuration sections](https://habrahabr.ru/post/128517/) in App.config to bring more structure to your configuration file.
+- [ ] New branch "step5".

 - [ ] Create a new class for an update notification to reflect the changes on MASTER NODE:
   * ADD event when a new user is added to the user storage service.